linusg/yunojuno-react-code-test/README.md

 `react-create-app` supports ES6 syntax.

+You are free to use whatever third party libraries you want, if you feel it is necessary.

 ## Submission

 To make a submission for this test, please fork this repository to work on it.
 When you want to submit, simply open a pull request, and we will review it.